medoco-health/orthovision-ai-ig/src/input/pagecontent/StructureDefinition-orthovision-ai-binary-intro.md

 ### Scope and Usage

-The OrthovisionAIBinary profile addresses the specific need for AI-powered image classification in medical workflows.
+The OrthovisionAIBinary profile addresses the specific need for AI-powered DICOM tag classification in medical workflows.
 Typically, this profile is used for handling content such as:

-* Orthodontic photographs (frontal, profile, smile views)
+* Orthodontic photographs (frontal, profile, smile views) taken with DSLR cameras (JPEG, PNG, JPEG 2000 formats)
-* Intraoral radiographs and photographs
-* PA and Lateral cephalograms
+* Legacy radiographic images digitized from acetate films and stored as TIFF files for archive conversion
+* Audio recordings from medical devices (e.g., heart sounds, respiratory sounds) in WAV or MP3 formats that require DICOM encapsulation
+* Scanned medical documents and imaging reports stored as TIFF files needing proper DICOM classification
+* Historical medical imaging datasets in various formats (JPEG, TIFF, PNG) preserved for research purposes

-The OrthovisionAIBinary resource ensures that medical images are properly formatted and validated before submission to AI classification services.
-Unlike general Binary resources, this profile restricts content types to medically relevant formats (JPEG, PNG, JPEG 2000, DICOM) and enforces non-empty data requirements essential for reliable AI processing.
+Unlike general Binary resources, this profile enforces non-empty data requirements essential for reliable AI processing.